vivarium-collective/vivarium-ReaDDy/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `vivarium_readdy` for local development.
+Here's how to set up `vivarium-ReaDDy` for local development.

-1. Fork the `vivarium_readdy` repo on GitHub.
+1. Fork the `vivarium-ReaDDy` repo on GitHub.

 2. Clone your fork locally: